 18 Personal Finance Ratios:

 1. Liquidity Ratio

 Monetary assets are the most liquid assets.
-These assets include cash, cash-equivalent securities or money markets, savings bonds, savings, and checking accounts.
+These assets include cash, cash-equivalent securities or money markets, savings bonds, and checking accounts.
 Use your liquid assets to support your fixed monthly expenses for six months.

 Liquidity Ratio= Monetary Assets/ Monthly Expenses

 Your monetary assets should support your fixed monthly expenses such as groceries, rent or mortgage, utilities, and a car loan for six months.
 A six ratio means your monetary assets can pay for your basic needs of food, rent, utilities, and a car loan for the next six months, if necessary.

 2. Emergency Fund Ratio

 The liquidity ratio is linked very near to the emergency funds.
 You should use this emergency cushion for unforeseen events.
 Such events may mean job loss, family death, unexpected surgery, or immediate house repair.
 The emergency fund ratio works by using a targeted number of months you believe is ample to support you through emergencies.
 If you are looking for six months or higher (and this is highly recommended at a minimum) coverage of monthly expenses to set aside in one fund, invest the money in a high-yield savings account or money markets.
 Then: